technotier/Snowflake-dbt-e-Commerce-Analytics-Project/README.md

 - order_items

 ### Staging
-- Transfer all tables with data exactly in raw tables
+- Transfer all tables with data from raw_schema to staging as it is in raw tables

 ### Cleaned
 - Standardized column names